Michael Bennet: Health care policy

-Bennet voted in support of the Affordable Care Act (Obamacare) signed by President Barack Obama on March 23, 2010.
+Bennet voted in support of the Patient Protection and Affordable Care Act (Obamacare) signed by President Barack Obama on March 23, 2010.
 In November 2009, when the bill was still working its way through Congress, Bennet said that he would support health care reform even if it meant losing the election.
 In 2016, describing the healthcare costs in western and central Colorado as among the highest in the United States, Bennet said he "didn't have answers" and called it "next to impossible" to fix the Affordable Care Act given partisan attitudes at that time.

 As part of a group of Democrats proposing "more incremental steps to broaden health care coverage", as opposed to Bernie Sanders's push for "Medicare for All", Bennet and Senator Tim Kaine have proposed "Medicare X".
 Medicare X would "create a public option modeled after Medicare alongside private options on the ObamaCare marketplaces".
 In 2019 Bennet and Kaine reintroduced the latest version of the plan, which would also "expand access to tax credits."

 In January 2019 during the 2018–19 United States federal government shutdown, Bennet was one of 34 senators to sign a letter to Commissioner of Food and Drugs Scott Gottlieb recognizing the efforts of the FDA to address the shutdown's effect on public health and employees while remaining alarmed "that the continued shutdown will result in increasingly harmful effects on the agency's employees and the safety and security of the nation's food and medical products."

 In April 2019 Bennet and Senator Chuck Grassley's Advancing Care for Exceptional (ACE) Kids Act, legislation that creates an option for states and families to provide improved coordination of care for children with complex medical conditions, was signed into law.